Maria Innocentia Hummel: Legacy

 Goebel, his team of artists, and a board of sisters from the convent carried on her legacy through the figurines, all of which were based on her artwork.
 Goebel Germany discontinued the figures in October 2008.

-Sister Innocentia's sister, Centa Hummel, established the Berta Hummel Museum in the family home in Massing.
+Innocentia's sister, Centa Hummel, established the Berta-Hummel-Museum in the family home in Massing.
 Centa died September 2011, just before her 100th birthday, and the management of the museum passed to her son.
 One of the children depicted in her work, Sieglinde Schoen, established The Hummel Museum in New Braunfels, Texas, in the United States, which displayed about 280 of Hummel's original pieces.
 These pieces had been stored in Switzerland by a private collector during the War.
 The museum discontinued as a venue of Hummel's work in 2001.

-The first Mayor of Rosemont, Illinois, USA Donald E. Stephens, amassed one of the largest collections of figurines in the world.
-Upon his death, he bequeathed the entire collection to the City of Rosemont.
-To house it, the city built the Donald E. Stephens Museum of Hummels, which opened 13 March 2011.